dmorl/MichiganCOVID/README.md

 * Column: DC
 * Description: The youngest age recorded among confirmed deceased COVID cases, taken from the lower end of the variable "Age Range"
 * Values: Integer
-* Missing values reason: This value should never be missing
+* Missing values reason: This value is missing if not reported <br />

 D_AgeMax
 * Column: DD
 * Description: The oldest age recorded among confirmed deceased COVID cases, taken from the higher end of the variable "Age Range"
 * Values: Integer
-* Missing values reason: This value should never be missing
+* Missing values reason: This value is missing if not reported <br />

 D_AgeAvg
 * Column: DE
 * Description: The average age of confirmed deceased COVID cases, taken from the variable "Average Age"
 * Values: Float, one decimal point
-* Missing values reason: This value should never be missing
+* Missing values reason: This value is missing if not reported <br />

 D_AgeMed
 * Column: DF
 * Description: The median age of confirmed deceased COVID cases, taken from the variable "Median Age"
 * Values: Integer
-* Missing values reason: This value should never be missing <br />
+* Missing values reason: This value is missing if not reported <br />

 - SECTION DeceasedRace - <br />